BikeLinc/NelsonEngine/README.md

 Nelson is a game engine and editor that is currently under development.
-The purpose of this project is to understand the low-level graphics API's that are in play when rendering 3D and 2D models from scratch.
-This project intends to emphasize developing a robust and easily extendable code base.
+The purpose of this project is to create a small and portable game engine as a playground for prototyping games.

 ## Dependencies
 - [GLEW](https://github.com/nigels-com/glew)